What is the ACC?

 - Section Board

 This is the designation given to a club member who organizes an event and posts it to the trip calendar.
-Calgary Section Trip Coordinators are responsible for the overall planning and organization of their posted trip.
-The Trip Coordinator is a restricted designation that requires vetting by the Board of the Calgary Section.
+Calgary Section Trip Leaders are responsible for the overall planning and organization of their posted trip.
+The Trip Leader is a restricted designation that requires vetting by the Board of the Calgary Section.
 The vetting process does not verify mountain skills, but rather that the individual understands the generally accepted framework of how the club wishes trips to run.
-To become a Trip Coordinator, please consult How to Become a Trip Coordinator
+To become a Trip Leader, please consult How to Become a Trip Leader

 - Research the physical and technical demands of the trip by reading literature and talking to experienced skiers and climbers.
 Lookup current conditions including weather, avalanche conditions, trail restrictions, route condition, etc..
 Include participants in the planning of the event.